How to Prepare for your Colonoscopy in Reno? Drink water and clear liquids.

 Posted on September 13, 2019

-It’s time for your first colonoscopy.
+It’s time for your first colonoscopy at the Reno Endoscopy Center.
 The idea can be a little intimidating, but there’s no reason to worry.
 Everyone should have a colonoscopy after the age of 45 to screen for colon cancer.
 However, some patients may have a colonoscopy a little earlier in life due to symptoms of family history.
 Whatever the reason, colonoscopies are routine endoscopic procedures, and the entire process is done within a 24-hour period.
-Here are some tips on what to expect and how you can prepare for your colonoscopy.
+Our team of experienced colonoscopy doctors ensures that your first colonoscopy is performed smoothly.
+Here are some tips on what to expect and how you can prepare for your first colonoscopy in Reno, Nevada.

 During Your Consultation